tejasmohanayyar/tejasmohanayyar.github.io/_posts/2020-11-06-animals-classification-CNN.md

 <img src="/images/Animals_classification/animals_trainset.png">

 I started learning about Neural Networks and different model architectures in CNN.
 Here I am writing about 4 model architectures and what were my findings when I trained my image set on these 4 models.
-The article was written for learning purpose only and to get a better understading of the improvements we see across these models.
+The article was written for learning purpose only and to get a better understanding of the improvements we see across these models.

 All observations here are tied to one image set and cannot be taken as a metric for how well a model performs.
 It depends on each use case as to which model would be best suited.
 For example if you read about my <a href = "https://tejasmohanayyar.github.io/metalcastingqc">metal casting</a> project, a simple CNN model tended to do much better than the ResNet model which performs brilliantly here.

-### Dataset used for the experiement
+### Dataset used for the experiment

 I have used the [African wildlife](https://www.kaggle.com/biancaferreira/african-wildlife) dataset for my experiment.